liamzdenek/ferment-ai/memory-bank/activeContext.md

 7. **Construct Binding Validation**: Modules must mark constructs as "bound" by calling a function on the journal, and a validation function will throw errors if there are any unbound constructs.

+8. **React-like Hooks for Systems**: Systems will use React-like hooks for state management and event handling, making them more declarative and easier to reason about.

+9. **Enhanced Event Contract**: Events now include more metadata such as event ID, event type, source construct name, source construct type, source system name, and parent event ID.

+10. **Process Attachment**: Processes can be attached to systems, which will queue events for that system until the process completes.

 ## Active Considerations

 1. **Journal Implementation**: The new Journal class will be the central component of the architecture, responsible for managing entities, components, systems, and processes.
 It will provide methods for creating and managing entities, adding and retrieving components, registering systems, creating and managing processes, publishing events, and serializing/deserializing the full state.